josephtey/AmplifyWorkshop/README.md

    Click on 'Users and Groups' under 'General Settings' on the left sidebar - this is where you can track and manage your application's users.
 Currently, you have no users.

-**4. Although our authentication service has been provisioned, we still need to add a login / signup page in our application.**
+4. Although our authentication service has been provisioned, we still need to add a login / signup page in our application.

    To do this, open the file `src/index.js`, and import the Authenticator module by adding the following code: